 A unique grass-roots cleanup strategy being tried here, if successful, may become a model for how to clean streams across five states and make meaningful strides in restoring the Chesapeake Bay.

-And, not so coincidentally, it night help Pennsylvania farmers avoid crackdowns and residents prevent hits in the pocketbook.
+And, not so coincidentally, it night help Pennsylvania

 President Barack Obama has issued an executive order calling for stronger action to clean up the bay.
-Lancaster County is in the cross hairs.
+Lancaster County

-The watershed covers three townships in northwestern Lancaster County.
+The watershed covers three townships in northwestern Lancaster County

 Initial funding for the three-year project totals $1.5 million, but more is expected to be funneled into the effort as it gathers steam.

-An ambitious grass-roots watershed group has joined forces with local officials, Penn State and a gaggle of federal and state agencies to attempt a from-the-bottom-up approach.
+An ambitious grass-roots watershed group has joined forces with local officials, Penn State

 At least 15 entities are aboard the public-private partnership, known as the Conewago Creek Collaborative Conservation Initiative.
 Together, they'll try to restore an entire watershed, not by edict or mandatory regulations, but with a voluntary communitywide plan.